First Scutari War: Continuation of the war

-Venetians directly broke the peace agreement they signed with Jelena when they refused to pay agreed provisions to Balša who in return attacked their possessions in early 1410.
+Venetians directly broke the peace agreement they signed with Jelena when they refused to pay agreed provisions to Balsha who in return attacked their possessions in early 1410.
 His fleet captured the whole Skadar Lake and forced Venetian fustas to retreat.
-In mid 1410 there was another rebellion in Scutari.
-After this rebellion Balša III besieged Scutari and plundered its surrounding.
+In mid 1410 there was another rebellion in Shkodër.
+After this rebellion Balsha III besieged Shkodër and plundered its surrounding.

-When Niketa Thopia was defeated and captured by Teodor II Muzaka at the end of 1411 Balša divorced Mara because her imprisoned father was of no use to him anymore.
+When Niketa Thopia was defeated and captured by Teodor III Muzaka at the end of 1411 Balsha divorced Mara because her imprisoned father was of no use to him anymore.
 At the end of 1412 or beginning of 1413 he married Bolja Zaharia, a daughter of Koja Zaharia who already married his other daughter to one of Đuraševići.
-Members of Đurašević family held the most distincted positions on the court of Balša III.
-To bring Koja even more close Balša appointed him as castellan of Budva.
+Members of Đurašević family held the most distincted positions on the court of Balsha III.
+To bring Koja even more close Balsha appointed him as castellan of Budva.